christiangenco/tracingducks/src/pages/spread-operator/index.md

 date: "2018-03-24"
 ---

-Commonly in React JSX code, you will see three dots used in code like this: `<Modal {...this.props} />`
+Commonly in React JSX code, you will see three dots used in code like this: `jsx: <Modal {...this.props} />`

 It can be confusing if you've never seen this before.
 Are the three dots part of JSX?
 Is it called an [ellipsis](https://en.wikipedia.org/wiki/Ellipsis) like in english grammar?
 What is it doing?